thiago-rezende/horus/README.md

 <!-- Description -->

-This project is being developed to be the simplest and yet complete cross-platform application development framework using the [C][c-url] programming language and [Meson][meson-url] bulid system.
+This project is being developed to be the simplest and yet complete cross-platform application development framework using the [C][c-url] programming language, [Vulkan][vulkan-url] graphics API and [Meson][meson-url] bulid system.

 <!-- Links -->